-- The right to request access to a copy of your data, as well as to be informed of various information about how your data is being used; - The right to have any inaccuracies in your data corrected, which may include the right to have any incomplete data completed; - The right to have your personal data erased in certain circumstances; - The right to have the processing of your data suspended, for example if you want us to establish the accuracy of the data we are processing.

-• The right to receive a copy of data you have provided to us, and have that transmitted to another data controller (for example, another University or College).

-The right to object to any direct marketing (for example, email marketing or phone calls) by us, and to require us to stop such marketing.

-• The right to object to the processing of your information if we are relying on a performance of a task carried out in the public interest.
-The lawful basis for any particular processing activity we carry out is set out in our detailed table of processing activities [LINK].
+- The right to request access to a copy of your data, as well as to be informed of various information about how your data is being used; - The right to have any inaccuracies in your data corrected, which may include the right to have any incomplete data completed; - The right to have your personal data erased in certain circumstances; - The right to have the processing of your data suspended, for example if you want us to establish the accuracy of the data we are processing. - The right to receive a copy of data you have provided to us, and have that transmitted to another data controller (for example, another University or College). - The right to object to any direct marketing (for example, email marketing or phone calls) by us, and to require us to stop such marketing. - The right to object to the processing of your information if we are relying on a "legitimate interest" for the processing or where the processing is necessary for the performance of a task carried out in the public interest.
+The lawful basis for any particular processing activity we carry out is set out in our detailed table of processing activities: